Simple

 simple("${header.number} range '100..199'")

-As the XML DSL does not have all the power as the Java DSL with all its various builder methods, you have to resort to use some other languages for testing with simple operators.
+As the XML DSL does not have all the power as the Java DSL with all its various builder methods, you have to resort to using some other languages for testing with simple operators.
 Now you can do this with the simple language.
-In the sample below we want to test if the header is a widget order:
+In the sample below, we want to test it if the header is a widget order:

 <from uri="seda:orders">